RIT-EVT/rampup/targets/phase1/Instructions.md

 ## Completion

 Once you've gotten it working, play around with it for a bit, maybe try to have 2 LED's that are offset.
-Once you're happy with what you have, show your code to a designated senior firmware member.
+Once you're happy with what you have, show your code to a senior firmware member.
 Once they say it looks good, you can move on to the next phase.